danielecook/fastq-profiler/README.md

-# fqprofiler
+# fastq-profiler

-`fqprofiler` is a command line utility for keeping track of and organizing fastqs. `fqprofiler` generates summary statistics and stores data using the file hash in [Google Datastore](https://cloud.google.com/datastore/).
+__fastq-profiler__ is a command line utility for keeping track of and organizing fastqs. fastq-profiler generates summary statistics and stores data using the file hash in [Google Datastore](https://cloud.google.com/datastore/).

 The program stores data in Google Datastore because it is centralized - allowing you to profile fastqs locally, or within cluster environments and elsewhere without having to track/combine files.
-Importantly, when duplicates are identified, `fqprofiler` keeps track of both locations, allowing you to identify and track the locations of duplicated files.
+Importantly, when duplicates are identified, fastq-profiler keeps track of both locations, allowing you to identify and track the locations of duplicated files.

 ### Installation